-- Identifies empirical trends and policy implications on specific topics as assigned.
+- Identifies empirical trends and implications on specific topics as assigned.

 - Works with a variety of public- and private-sector databases, constructs and manages data files; downloads and processes data as they become available.